jonwaterschoot/plugdata-daisy-simple/01_install_setup_plugdata/04_serial/serial_debug_print.md

 ![print object in Plugdata](img/plugdata_print_object.png)

 {: .new}
-> Though we cannot read the serial output from a connected Daisy in Plugdata, the output of print inside of Plugdata can still be very usefull for learning about your signal flow.
+> Though we cannot read the serial output from a connected Daisy in Plugdata, the output of print inside of Plugdata can still be very useful for learning about your control flow and checking if certain actions trigger the values or bangs that you are expecting.
+>
 > Connect e.g. a bng button to a print object and in the console window you'll see the message: `print: bang`.

 ## Compiling with serial debugging